 DVAL EXHIBITIONS

-mbers may submit 2 ORIGINAL paintings for jurying into Penn Med Valley Forge and Penn Med Bala Cynwyd Exhibitions.
+Full members may submit 2 ORIGINAL paintings for jurying into Penn Med Valley Forge and Penn Med Bala Cynwyd Exhibitions.
 The entry fee is $10.

 Prepare two labels for each piece.
 Attach one label at the back upper left corner and give the other copy to the intake volunteer.